FIFA World Cup 2022: Another upset in Qatar as Japan shock Germany 2-1

 Japan produced an incredible performance to beat Germany 2-1 in their first match of the FIFA World Cup 2022.

-Two days two upsets on the cards in the FIFA World Cup 2022 as on Wednesday the four-time world champions Germany suffered a shock defeat (1-2) at the hands of Japan in their first match in Group E. On Tuesday, it was Argentina that got floored by Saudi Arabia 2-1.
+For the second time in two days, we saw a massive upset in the FIFA World Cup 2022 as on Wednesday the four-time world champions Germany suffered a shock defeat (1-2) at the hands of Japan in their first match in Group E. On Tuesday, it was Argentina that got floored by Saudi Arabia 2-1.